DrHazemAli/Skytells-API-PHP-SDK/README.md

+## Using Skytells API
+Here's what you can do step by step..

 ### Make Your First Call
 After including the Client Class File into your script, You can perform your first API Call by calling this method